 Below: The overlapping scale leaves, arranged in four ranks around the twig, making a square-ish appearance.
 Each scale with a resinous gland.

-Below: 1st photo - The rust begins on the red cedar in the shape of a curved gall resembling a large caterpillar with spines.
-When moist rainy days come, bright orange horns resembling gelatin develop (2nd photo).
+Below: 1st photo - The rust begins on the red cedar in the shape of a curved gall.
+These can form in very early Spring.
+2nd photo - then they develop to the next stage, resembling a large caterpillar with spines.
+When moist rainy days come, bright orange horns resembling gelatin develop (3rd photo).
 From these horns the spores that affect apple trees are released.
-In late spring (3rd photo) the galls dry up. (more detailed article)
+In late spring (4th photo) the galls dry up. (more detailed article)

 Notes: Eloise Butler planted specimens of Eastern Redcedar in the Woodland Garden in May 1909 obtained from the Park Board Nursery, and again in 1911 and '17, same source.
 Martha Crone planted it in 1936 also.
 Gardener Cary George reported that the ones on the edge of the Upland Prairie are volunteer trees spread when birds eat their berries.
 They form a needed windbreak on the prairie edges.